doctorgabi/Awwwards/README.md

 Screenshots included in main directory are of reference website.

-Project was a colaborative effort between Benjamen Brescka, Lori McCury, and Gabrielle Pendergrast
+Project was a colaborative effort between Benjamen Brescka, Lori McCury, and Gabrielle Epstein.